-This listing is for 2.9 ounces of gorgeous hand dyed yearling mohair locks.
+This listing is for 3.6 ounces of gorgeous hand dyed yearling mohair locks.
 These are unseparated, but it's easy to pull out individual locks.
 The luster on these is stunning, as is the loose ringlet lock structure.
-The colors in this are kiwi green and chocolate brown, and a couple other colors where those merge together.
+The colors in this are mustard/gold, turquoise, sea green, and a couple other colors where those merge together.
 Purchased locally from a US farm.
 Gently washed to retain soft, silky texture.
 Tease up to make a curly tailspun yarn, or use to add texture to your art yarn, for tail spinning, for felting projects, or for any other artistic endeavor that you need pretty fiber for!
 Locks are around 5 inches long, unstretched.

 **This has moderate vm specks.
 Price reflects this.
 I removed nearly all larger vm, but offering full disclosure.
 That said, it is still gorgeous, and I would myself lockspin with this as is.
 I think a lot of the specks will either fall out when spinning, or float out when setting the twist after spinning.